LIFE1UP/Hiana-the-Discord-bot/readme.txt

 it only react with messaging.

 # how to start a bot
-Frist, you typed your discord API key at the source code, then you can run your bot:
+Frist, you have to type your discord API key at the source code, then you can run your bot:
 $python bot.py

 # how to customize